-Idaho Power provides electricity to nearly 560,000 customers in our 24,000 square-mile southern Idaho and eastern Oregon service area.
+Idaho Power provides electricity to more than 560,000 customers in our 24,000 square-mile southern Idaho and eastern Oregon service area.

 In 2018, more than 71 percent of Idaho Power’s supply of electricity came from company-owned generation resources.
 In above average water years, our low-cost hydroelectric plants are typically our largest source of electricity.
 Hydro power accounted for over 46 percent of our resource mix in 2018.